Judge not inclined to shut down pipeline, pleads with Wisconsin tribe to work with oil company

 Instead, Conley told Enbridge and tribal leaders in November to create an emergency shutoff plan.
 His ruling said there was a significant risk the pipeline could burst and cause “catastrophic” damage to the reservation and its water supply.

-Line 5 transports up to 23 million gallons (about 87 million liters) of oil and liquid natural gas each day and stretches 645 miles (1,038 kilometers) from the city of Superior through northern Wisconsin and Michigan to Sarnia, Ontario.
+Line 5 transports up to 23 million gallons of oil and liquid natural gas each day and stretches 645 miles from the city of Superior through northern Wisconsin and Michigan to Sarnia, Ontario.
 If the pipeline were shut down, gas prices would likely increase, refineries would close, workers would be laid off and the upper Midwest could see years of propane shortages, according to reports Enbridge submitted in court.

 Line 5 has also faced resistance in Michigan, where Enbridge wants to drill a new tunnel under a strait connecting two of the Great Lakes.
 Michigan Gov. Gretchen Whitmer and Attorney General Dana Nessel have sought to shut down the pipeline.
 Nessel filed a brief Wednesday in support of the tribe’s request, saying a rupture in Wisconsin would also cause environmental damage in Michigan.